 Yet if fake reviews result in a negative experience for sellers, few consumers may be aware of it.
 The World Economic Forum recently indicated that fake reviews may have influenced almost $8 Billion of annual spending in the US eCommerce market—a market that saw some $870.8 Billion in total sales during 2021.

 Is Amazon Doing Enough to Prevent Bad Actors and Fake Reviews?

 The CMA's report questions whether both platforms have taken adequate steps to detect and prevent patterns of suspicious behavior misleading consumers, as well as promptly removing suspected fake reviews and imposing sanctions on suspected bad actors.

 The sale of incentivized reviews has been expressly banned on Amazon since 2016, despite a lawsuit Amazon filed the previous year against one California entity operating three different monetized review websites which promised four and five-star ratings.

 Yet despite increasing security measures to combat review manipulation, a quick search on Amazon can reveal hundreds of fake reviews for any given brand at any given moment, with smaller businesses being particularly vulnerable.

 The CMA investigation occurred just three days after the EU launched an official antitrust probe as to whether or not Google has favored its own services in online display ad bids.

 The company had previously been fined $268 Million by the French Competition Authority for similarly exploiting its market share in online advertising previously in June.

 While the CMA hasn't yet determined whether either entity has broken consumer protection law yet, they have indicated it could potentially escalate into legal action if the investigation did not result in a commitment to impose further sanctions on suspected offenders.

-“It's important that these tech platforms take responsibility and we stand ready to take action if we find that they are not doing enough,” said Coscelli in the press statement.
+“It's important that these tech platforms take responsibility and we stand ready to take action if we find that they are not doing enough,” stated CMA Chief Executive Andrea Coscelli in a press statement.